How Much House Can You Afford If You Make $48k–$50k a Year?

 That's because interest is based upon the current outstanding balance.
 Once you pay back some of what is owed, you'll pay less in interest and more in principal.

-If you're able, making additional payments early will allow you to build equity faster, leading to fewer payments and more savings.
+If you're able, making additional mortgage payments early will allow you to build equity faster, leading to fewer payments and more savings.

-The average interest rate changes every day, but it's hovering around 3%.
+A high interest rate will drive up your monthly payment, while a low interest rate will bring it down.
+Getting a lower interest rate can help you afford a larger home.
+The average interest rate changes every day, but it's currently hovering around 6%.[2]
 If you get a fixed-rate mortgage — and most people do — your rate will always stay the same.

 How much interest you pay will also depend on the length of your loan.
 Loans with shorter terms usually have lower total interest costs but higher monthly payments.